Non-hyperbolicity of holomorphic symplectic varieties: Holomorphic symplectic varieties

-The following lemma is not essential for our main result.
-It nevertheless seems worthwhile clarifying the relation between the rational and the holomorphic version of the SYZ conjecture.
+It seems worthwhile clarifying the relation between the rational and the holomorphic version of the SYZ conjecture.

-\begin{lemma} Let $X$ be a primitive symplectic variety of dimension $2n$ with $\Q$-factorial terminal singularities.
-If $b_2(X) \geq 5$ or $X$ is smooth, then the following statements are equivalent. \begin{enumerate} \item All primitive symplectic varieties locally trivially deformation equivalent to $X$ satisfy the SYZ conjecture. \item All primitive symplectic varieties locally trivially deformation equivalent to $X$ satisfy the rational SYZ conjecture. \end{enumerate} \end{lemma} \begin{proof} Assume that (2) holds and let $L$ be a nontrivial nef line bundle on $X$ with $q_X(L)=0$.
+\begin{lemma} Let $X$ be a primitive symplectic variety of dimension $2n$ with \mbox{$\Q$-factorial} terminal singularities.
+If $b_2(X) \geq 5$ or $X$ is smooth, then the following statements are equivalent: \begin{enumerate} \item All primitive symplectic varieties locally trivially deformation equivalent to $X$ satisfy the SYZ conjecture. \item All primitive symplectic varieties locally trivially deformation equivalent to $X$ satisfy the rational SYZ conjecture. \end{enumerate} \end{lemma} \begin{proof} Assume that~\eqref{lrsvs-2} holds, and let $L$ be a non-trivial nef line bundle on $X$ with $q_X(L)=0$.
 As $X$ is arbitrary, it suffices to prove the existence of a Lagrangian fibration on $X$ itself.
-By assumption, global sections of $L$ give rise to a rational Lagrangian fibration $f:X \ratl B$.
-By a standard argument, the Fujiki relation (Lemma~\ref{lemma bbf form} (5)) implies that $L^{n+1}=0$ in cohomology while $L^n\neq 0$.
+By assumption, global sections of $L$ give rise to a rational Lagrangian fibration $f\colon X \ratl B$.
+By a standard argument, the Fujiki relation (Lemma~\ref{lemma bbf form}\eqref{lbf-5}) implies that $L^{n+1}=0$ in cohomology while $L^n\neq 0$.
 If $X$ is projective, it follows from Kawamata's semi-ampleness theorem \cite[Theorem~6.1]{Kaw85} that $f$ is regular (as $L$ is nef and abundant).
-For nonprojective $X$, we use \cite[Theorem~5.5]{Nak87} instead.
+For non-projective $X$, we use \cite[Theorem~5.5]{Nak87} instead.

-Suppose now that (1) holds and let $L$ be a nontrivial movable line bundle on $X$ with $q_X(L)=0$.
-As above, it suffices to show that $X$ itself admits a rational Lagrangian fibration.
-For this, we only have to show that some locally trivial deformation $(X_t,L_t)$ of the pair $(X,L)$ admits a regular Lagrangian fibration.
-Then we use that Lagrangian fibrations locally deform over their Hodge locus and infer from the semi-continuity of $h^0(X_t,L_t^{\tensor n})$ that $L$ has Kodaira dimension $n$ and thus defines a rational Lagrangian fibration on $X$.
+Now suppose that~\eqref{lrsvs-1} holds, and let $L\in\Movbar(X)$ be a non-trivial line bundle with $q_X(L)=0$.
+As above, it suffices to show that $L$ is movable and induces a rational Lagrangian fibration.
+By Lemma~\ref{lemma movbar and sections imply movable}, it suffices to prove that $\kappa(L)=n$.
+To this end, we will first show that some locally trivial deformation $(X_t,L_t)$ of the pair $(X,L)$ admits a regular Lagrangian fibration.

-We will first deal with the case $b_2(X)\geq 5$.
-Choose $(X_t,L_t)$ such that $X_t$ is projective.
-By \cite[Corollary~6.11]{BL22}, such pairs are dense in the local Kuranishi space of $(X,L)$.